Introduction

 WARNING

-During a jump-start, a highly explosive gas mixture builds up at the 12 V vehicle battery.
-Sparks produced during a jumpstart could ignite the flammable gas.
+During a jump-start, a highly explosive gas mixture can build up at the 12 V vehicle battery.
+Sparks produced during a jump-start could ignite the flammable gas.
 Serious injuries may result.

 NOTICE